 Water system operators should conduct surveillance of their source water on a daily basis.
-If there is a sign of a HAB, they should confer with NYSDOH and NYSDEC as to whether a documented bloom is known.
+If there is a sign of a HAB, they should confer with the local health department as to whether a documented bloom is known.
 The water system operator, regardless of whether there is a visual presence of a bloom, should also be evaluating the daily measurements of their water system.
-If there is any evidence-such as an increase in turbidity, chlorine demand, and chlorophyll-then the water system operator should consult with the local health department about the need to do toxin measurement.
-The local health department should consult with NYSDOH central office on the need to sample and to seek additional guidance, such as how to optimize existing treatment to provide removal of potential toxins.
-If toxin is found then the results are compared to the USEPA 10-day health advisory of 0.3 $\mu$ /L, and that the results of any testing be immediately shared with the public.
-NYSDOH also recommends that if a concentration greater than the 0.3 $\mu$ g/L is found in finished water, then a recommendation be made to not drink the water.
+If there is any evidence of changes in water quality, then the water system operator should consult with the local health department about the need to conduct toxin measurement.
+The local health department should consult with NYSDOH central office on the need to sample and to seek additional guidance, such as how to optimize existing treatment to remove potential toxins.
+If toxin is found then the results are compared to the USEPA 10-day health advisory of 0.3 μ/L, and the results of any testing will immediately be shared with the public.
+NYSDOH also recommends that if a concentration greater than the 0.3 μg/L is found in finished water, then a recommendation will be made to not drink the water.
 NYSDOH has templates describing these recommendations that water system operators and local officials can use to share results with customers.
-Additionally, public water systems that serve over 3,300 people are required to submit Vulnerability Assessment /Emergency Response Plans (VA/ERP); in situations where a water system is using surface waters with a documented history of HABs, NYSDOH will require water system operators to account for HABs in their VA/ERP (which must be updated at least every five years).
+Additionally, public water systems that serve more than 3,300 people are required to submit Vulnerability Assessment /Emergency Response Plans (VA/ERP); in situations where a water system is using surface waters with a documented history of HABs, NYSDOH will require water system operators to account for HABs in its VA/ERP (which must be updated at least every five years).

-3.3 Public Bathing Uses
+1.12 Public Bathing Uses

-Eight publicly-accessible beaches are open for swimming during the summer months on the shorelines of Lake George: Million Dollar State Beach, Shepard Park Beach, Usher Park, Lake George Dog Beach, Rogers Memorial Park Beach, Veteran's Park, Hague Town Beach, and Washington County Beach.
-Lifeguards are on duty at most of the beaches during designated hours.
+Eight publicly-accessible beaches are open for swimming during the summer months on the shorelines of Lake George: Million Dollar State Beach, Shepard Park Beach, Usher Park, Rogers Memorial Park Beach, Veteran's Park, Hague Town Beach, and Washington County Beach.
 There are also numerous beaches associated with many of the lodging and campground facilities that are located along the Lake George shoreline, including the New York State campgrounds at Hearthstone Point, Rogers Rock, and Lake George Battleground, as well as three island campgrounds (Glen Island, Narrow Island, and Long Island).
-Lake George also has many non-public swimming locations that are regulated by the NYSDOH.

-3.4 Recreation Uses
+1.13 Recreation Uses

 Lake George is a popular summer tourism destination that supports a nearly \$1 billion annual local tourist economy (Boylen et al. 2014).
-The Lake provides an array of recreational activities, including boating, swimming, fishing, jet-skiing, kayaking, and paddle boarding for both residents and tourists, due to its size, relatively high water quality, and multiple access points.
+The lake provides an array of recreational activities, including boating, swimming, fishing, jet-skiing, kayaking, and paddle boarding for both residents and tourists, due to its size, relatively high-water quality, and multiple access points.
 Regulations require the registration of all watercraft via day use or seasonal permits (NYSDEC 2018b).
-There are six public boat launches available at Hague Town Beach, Lake George Village, Mossy Point, Northwest Bay Brook, Norowal Marina, and Rogers Rock Campground (Lake George Guide 2018).
+There are six public boat launches available located at Hague Town Beach, Lake George Village, Mossy Point, Northwest Bay Brook, Norowal Marina, and Rogers Rock Campground (Lake George Guide 2018).

-3.5 Fish Consumption/Fishing Uses
+1.14 Fish Consumption/Fishing Uses

 Both open water and ice fishing are permitted in Lake George.
-Lake George ranks among the top five bass fishing destinations in New York State, and is popular among ice fisherman for its yellow perch (Perca flavescens) and black crappie (Pomoxis nigromaculatus) populations in many nearshore bays.
+Lake George ranks among the top five bass fishing destinations in New York State and is popular among ice fishermen for its yellow perch (Perca flavescens) and black crappie (Pomoxis nigromaculatus) populations in many nearshore bays.
 (NYSDEC 2018c).
 General statewide fishing regulations apply to Lake George.
 Table 1 details the special fishing regulations that are applicable to Lake George, specifically.
-The following fish consumption advisories set for the Adirondack Region also apply to Lake George (NYSDEC 2015, NYSDOH 2018a):
+The following fish consumption advisories for the Adirondack Region also apply to Lake George (NYSDEC 2015, NYSDOH 2018a):